kenny-kogi/kenny-kogi/README.md

 ### Hi there 👋
 Welcome to my world.🌎

-I'm Keneth Kogi, a Software Engineer from Nairobi, Kenya🇰🇪 with experience building web applications using a variety of technologies, including:
+I'm Keneth Kogi, a Software Engineer from Nairobi, Kenya🇰🇪 with experience building software applications using a variety of technologies, including:

 <b>My Stack</b>🔨🧰🛠️⛏🔧
 <ul>